ellakoa/postcard-poem/content/home.md

   Postcards
   Lovely to send, even lovelier to receive.
   Wanting to share the joy of a place, a moment in time.
-  Or just for collecting and saving memories.
+  Or just for collecting and saving happy memories.
 image: /img/masthead-bg.jpg
 ---